foreveralpha/foreveralpha.github.io/src/render/join.html.md

 1830h 16 April 2016
 [Schillerpalais](https://www.openstreetmap.org/node/3043349524)
 Schillerpromenade 4.
 12049 Berlin
 Join us for night of biohacking-inspired happenings and presentations.
-This will be the first in a series of events to bring together the DIY Bio-interested community and build momentum for a public biohackspace here in Berlin.
+This will be the first in a series of events to bring together the DIY Bio-interested community here in Berlin.
 [View programme](/events/001)